 . . .

-Theo Saville: Sure thing, I’m Theo, CEO, and co-founder of CloudNC, and a Manufacturing & Mechanical engineer by background.
+THEO SAVILLE: Sure thing, I’m Theo, CEO, and co-founder of CloudNC, and a Manufacturing & Mechanical engineer by background.

-I started out in metals 3D printing research, but quickly became disillusioned as I discovered that even the cutting edge was totally failing to live up to the hype, and I couldn’t see that many good applications.
+It started out in metals 3D printing research, but quickly became disillusioned as I discovered that even the cutting edge was totally failing to live up to the hype, and I couldn’t see that many good applications.

 But, I did get very used to how easy it was to operate plastics 3D printers — a few clicks, walk away, come back the next day and there’s a part.